 1114: ELEMENTARY LINEAR ALGEBRA Euclidean vectors, complex numbers, and topics in linear algebra including linear systems, matrices, determinants, eigenvalues, and bases in Euclidean space.
 This course, along with 1205-1206 and 1224, constitutes the freshman science and engineering mathematics courses.
 2 units of high school algebra, 1 unit of geometry, 1/2 unit each of trigonometry and pre-calculus required.
 A student cannot earn credit for 1114 if taken after earning credit for 2114.
 (2H,2C)

 1225-1226: CALCULUS OF A SINGLE VARIABLE Quantitative and computational thinking to address relevant intercultural and global issues.
 Unified calculus course covering techniques of differential and integral calculus for functions of one variable.
 Constitutes the standard first-year mathematics courses for science and engineering.
 1225: limits, continuity, differentiation, transcendental functions, applications of differentiation, introduction to integration.
-Assumes 2 units of high school algebra, 1 unit of geometry, 1/2 unit each of trigonometry and precalculus, and placement by Math Dept.1226: techniques and applications of integration, trapezoidal and Simpson s rules, improper integrals, sequences and series, power series, parametric curves and polar coordinates, software-based techniques.
-A student can earn credit for at most one of 1025 and 1225.
+Assumes 2 units of high school algebra, 1 unit of geometry, 1/2 unit each of trigonometry and precalculus, and placement by Math Dept. 1226: techniques and applications of integration, trapezoidal and Simpson’s rules, improper integrals, sequences and series, power series, parametric curves and polar coordinates, software-based techniques.
 A student can earn credit for at most one of 1525 and 1225.
-A student can earn credit for at most one of 1026 and 1226.
+A student can earn credit for at most 1026 and 1226.
 Pre: Grade of at least C- in 1225 for 1226.
 (4H,4C)

 1454: INTRODUCTION TO MATHEMATICAL PROBLEM-SOLVING An introduction to mathematical problem-solving strategies involving complex problems and subproblems.
 Examination of supporting data.
 Implementation of solution strategies through computer programming.
 Topics include logic, iterative process and recursion, Monte Carlo integration, random walks, visualization, computational geometry and graph theory.
 Graphical representation of mathematical information.
 Co: 1225.
 (3H,3C)